 Cook Islands Electrical Outlets & Power Plugs© CookIslandsPocketGuide.com

 USB Sockets?

 While USB outlets are becoming more and more available across the world, you will rarely find them in the Cook Islands, so they should not be relied on for power.
-You can, however, find USB outlets with a bit of imagination… The best place to find USB outlets will be on your hotel/resort’s alarm clock or TV.
-It’s not the fastest way to charge your device but it will do the trick in case you lost your adapter.
+You can, however, find USB outlets with a bit of imagination… The best place to find USB outlets is typically on your hotel or resort’s alarm clock or TV.
+It’s not the fastest way to charge your device, but it will do the trick in case you’ve lost your adapter.

-Some travel adapters, like this OREI Travel Adapter, have two USB inputs on them and are recommended if most of your appliances require a USB input.
+Some travel adapters, like this OREI Travel Adapter, have two USB inputs and are recommended if most of your appliances require a USB input.

+Cook Islands Electrical Outlets & Power Plugs© CookIslandsPocketGuide.com